omonubi/ACKS-by-omonubi/README.md

 ---

-## Embedded Class Information
-If the following class names are entered into the *class* field, embedded descriptions, stats, saving throws, titles, XP goals, etc., with automagically be populated, based on the character's current level:

-- ACKS Core:
-    - Assassin
-    - Bard
-    - Bladedancer
-    - Cleric
-    - Dwarven Craftpriest
-    - Dwarven Vaultguard
-    - Elven Nightblade
-    - Elven Spellsword
-    - Explorer
-    - Fighter
-    - Mage
-    - Thief
-- ACKS Player's Companion:
-    - Anti-Paladin
-    - Barbarian
-    - Dwarven Delver
-    - Dwarven Fury
-    - Dwarven Machinist
-    - Elven Courtier
-    - Elven Enchanter
-    - Elven Ranger
-    - Gnomish Trickster
-    - Mystic

-**Important:** If when an ACKS class listed above is entered into the *class* field, any/all relevant data/values listed above will be immediately *overwritten*.
-Use cautiously!

----

 ## Monster Sheets
 Four additional, gray-labeled fields are used mainly for creature (non-PC or NPC) character sheets:

 ### Creature Morale & XP Value
-If/when an 'XP Value' is entered on the Overview tab, the sheet will assume the character data represents a monster or other 'non-class' creature, and the following constraints are implemented:
+If/when an 'XP Value' is entered on the Overview tab, the sheet will assume the character data represents a monster or other 'non-class' creature.

-* *attack_throw* is auto-calculated using the creature's *hit_dice* value, instead of class/level.
-* *class_damage_bonus* is not auto-calculated based on level
-* *character_title* is not set

-Use the class and level fields to set the creatures saving throw profile, as necessary.

 ### Creature Movement
-Use the Conditions > Movement field to increase/decrease the creatures base movement, as necessary.

 Use these fields to track an additional mode of movement (E.G. 'Fly' & 40).

 ### Armor Class